SnapperTT/bgfx-header-extension-library/README.md

 Bgfx Header Utils Extension Library
 ===================================
 An extension library for [bgfx](https://github.com/bkaradzic/bgfx) to help you hit the ground running by wrapping common tasks in simple header files.
-It also provides a number of post-processing filters to provide an off-the-shelf solution to common rendering demands.
+It also provides a number of RenderJobs to provide an off-the-shelf solution to common rendering demands, such as post processing filters, shadow mapping and more.

 Like bgfx, this is rendering library.
 Its not a game engine and does not aim to be.
 Rather it simply gives you the pieces to rapidly assemble a graphics pipeline in a cross platform, api agnostic manner.
 Bgfxh aims to bridge the gap between using a potentially large or bloated generalist graphics library or game engine for simple rendering jobs, and reinventing the wheel by creating an engine from scratch.
 By thinly relying on bgfx maintenance requirements are kept low.

+## Contact:
+@SnapperTheTwig

 ## Features:
 * Header only library, inspired by [stb](https://github.com/nothings/stb), requires no changes to your build system.
 Simply use #define BGFXH_IMPL before #include to generate an implementation
 * Only pay for what you use.
 Don't want texture loading?
-Then don't `#include <bgfxh/loadTexture.h>`
+Then don't `#include <bgfxh/loadTexture.h>`.
+Only want it
 * SDL Window management with `initSdlWindow()`
 * Texture Loading with `loadTexture()` - supports what [bimg](https://github.com/bkaradzic/bimg) supports (most of this is extracted from the bgfx examples and repackaged to be used here)
 * Shader Loading with `loadShader()`
 * Inspect textures/framebuffers with `debugDrawFramebuffer()` and `debugDrawFramebufferMono()` for monochromatic framebuffers (such as depth buffers).
 * Frustum culling utility
-* A variety of rendering filters
+* A variety of RenderJobs, see below for more info
 * Thin layer ontop of bgfxh.
 Rather than hiding the underlying framework under a complex layer of abstraction, bgfxh just provides free functions that do some job.
-Filters are c++ classes, are optional
+RenderJobs are c++ classes, are optional
-* Few dependencies - only on bgfx/bimg/bx and some standard c/c++ libraries (string, fstream and cstdio. string is optional and can be set to something else with the BGFXH_STRING macro, fstream is used in one place as is cstdio).
-Custom allocator friendly - no new/delete used.
+* Few dependencies - only on bgfx/bimg/bx and some standard c/c++ libraries
 * Permissive license

-## Filters:
+## RenderJobs:
-Filters are basically C++ objects that wrap bgfx commands and resources do some graphical task.
+RenderJobs are basically C++ objects that wrap bgfx commands and resources do some graphical task.
 To use, simply:
-* Include the relevant file (eg `#include <bgfxh/bloomFilter.h>`)
+* Include the relevant file (eg `#include <bgfxh/renderJobs/bloom.h>`)
-* Create an object `bgfxh::bloomFilter mBloomFilter;`
+* Create an object `bgfxh::bloomRenderJob mBloomRenderJob;`
-* Choose your settings for the filter, then call `mBloomFilter.init();` - this generates the uniforms, samplers and framebuffers for the filter and loads the relevant shaders
+* Choose your settings for the filter, then call `mBloomRenderJob.init();` - this generates the uniforms, samplers and framebuffers for the filter and loads the relevant shaders
-* In your rendering loop, call `mBloomFilter.submit(framebufferToBloom);` - this will set up the views
+* In your rendering loop, call `mBloomRenderJob.submit(framebufferToBloom);` - this will set up the views
 * On object destruction all resources created will be freed.

-Shaders ''can'' be embedded in the filters.
+Shaders ''can'' be embedded in the RenderJobs.
 Use `#define BGFXH_EMBED_FILTER_SHADERS` to embed at compile time.

 Each filter has detailed use instructions in the top of their respective header file.

-Availiable Filters:
+Availiable RenderJobs:
-* `cascadingShadowMapFilter.h` - Cascading shadowmap generation (both regular and VSM, with frustum checking)
+* `cascadingShadowMap.h` - Cascading shadowmap generation (both regular and VSM, with frustum checking)
-* `bloomFilter.h` - Bloom with a fixed gaussian kernal.
+* `bloom.h` - Bloom with a fixed gaussian kernal.
 Uses bilinear filtering for efficiency
-* `lumFilter.h` - Time averaged luminance calculation
+* `lum.h` - Time averaged luminance calculation
-* `tonemappingFilter.h` - ACES Filmic Tonemapping + can combine the outputs of other filters
+* `tonemapping.h` - ACES Filmic Tonemapping + can combine the outputs of other RenderJobs

 ## Shaders:
-Simply copy the filters you want and merge the folders together.
-So to add bloom and luminance shaders to your application copy the contents of `bgfxh/shaders/bloomFilter/` and `bgfx/shaders/lumFilter/` to `yourApp/<yourShaderPath>/`, and set `bgfxh::shaderSearchPath` to `"<yourShaderPath>/" + bgfxh::getShaderDirectoryFromRenderType() + "/"` to point the shader loader to the right shaders.
+Simply copy the shaders you want and merge the folders together.
+So to add bloom and luminance shaders to your application copy the contents of `bgfxh/shaders/bloom/` and `bgfx/shaders/lum/` to `yourApp/<yourShaderPath>/`, and set `bgfxh::shaderSearchPath` to `"<yourShaderPath>/" + bgfxh::getShaderDirectoryFromRenderType() + "/"` to point the shader loader to the right shaders.
 For OpenGl this will be `"<yourShaderPath>/glsl/"`, for dx11 this will be `"<yourShaderPath>/dx11/"`, for Vulkan this will be `"<yourShaderPath>/spriv/"`

 Note that `bgfxh::shaderSearchPath` only effects the location of shaders loaded for bgfxh filters!
-Eg bgfxh::bloomFilter will load `bloom_brightpass` by invoking `bgfxh::loadShader(bgfxh::shaderSearchPath + "vs_bloom_brightpass.bin", bgfxh::shaderSearchPath + "fs_bloom_brightpass.bin")`
+Eg bgfxh::bloomRenderJob will load `bloom_brightpass` by invoking `bgfxh::loadShader(bgfxh::shaderSearchPath + "vs_bloom_brightpass.bin", bgfxh::shaderSearchPath + "fs_bloom_brightpass.bin")`

 loadShader will handle Windows or POSIX file paths (it internally invokes `bgfxh::fixPath(path)`)

-If you are lacking a build system for your own shaders you can use the one provided
+If you are lacking a build system for your own shaders you can use the one provided.

+Shaders come already compiled + are embeddable, so you can use them right away!

+## Contributing:
+More Render Jobs = more better!
+I do have plans to specifically make the following, but any input will be greatly appreciated
+* A light sprite/tile engine (sprites should use the transient buffer, tiles should use a vertex buffer).
+* Screenspace reflection
+* A simple forward renderer

+Be sure to create/edit the `.lzz` files, not the generated `.h` files.
+The tools + scripts to create the header files from the `.lzz` sources are provided.

 How Do I?
 =========